Bathtime in the nicu |

 For eight days I stayed in the hospital... trying my hardest to believe that everything was going to be ok.
 The nicu doctor came in and told us that if my baby was born then, there would be about a 60% survival rate.
 He said some more things, but all of that is still a blur in my mind.
 Finally, the doctors decided that my body and my babies would not survive if they didn't deliver.
 I had two hours notice that I would be having a c-section.
 I remember the few calls I made in those two hours.
 The doctors came in and out, more tests were done, and many nurses came to see me.
 All I remember was fear... not for myself, but for my son.
 I felt as if I had let him down.
 I had read about preemies on the internet while I was in the hospital, and was very aware of the difficult journey he was about to face.

 At 2:30 my son was born, weighing 1 pound 6 ounces.
 Now, I had never really understood the life of a preemie.
 I had never seen a preemie right after birth, except for on TV.
 You hear those stories and feel bad for those people.
 You think how hard it must be for them.
 Until now, I didn't understand.
 My husband went to see our son after 2 hours.
 He was stable in the nicu, and was able to see people.
 I was unable to see him until the next day.
 It isn't normal not to hold your child when they are born and although all I wanted to do was stay in my hospital bed, I had to go and see him.
+When I first saw him, I couldn't believe how small he was.
+Babies aren't that little...
+I couldn't believe that a human being could be that small.
+I was afraid to touch him, and cried when I saw the number of cords and tubes that were in his tiny body.
+The nurses told us a lot of information about what they were doing, but to be very honest... it is now all a blur.

 Since that day we have survivied a lot.
 Two days after he was born, the nurses woke me up and told me that he wasn't doing well.
 That I must go to the nicu.
 I don't know what happened that day, but the doctor says that when my husband and I arrived, all of his vital stats came back up.
 Since then, we have had our ups and downs.
 Through infections, ventilators, feedings, and medications... he has come out on top.
 He is going to survive... and he is going to do great things.
 I believe he is meant to be here for some reason yet to be seen.
 No one starts life this way and doesn't make a difference in this world.
 Don't feel bad for us..
 I don't.
 I was wrong to feel bad for anyone who goes through an experience like this.
 This has made me a better person.
 I am stronger and humbled by what both positive thoughts and modern medicine can do.